 This server was not part of the original grant application, How does this relate to the original scope of the grant that was reviewed and approved?

 How is this an immediate need?
 What part of the research couldn’t get done as result of the shortened period?

+WE have already purchased this item as it was an immediate need YCRC only allows a purchase at certain times.
+(We made this purchase assuming

+'

+the carryfoward would be funded)

 Sub/contractor: